hexatown12/ecom_surgent/README.md

-# ecom_surgent
+# ecom-website
-this is a fully functional ecom website
+its the clone of an ecom website using tailwind csss